 Earth Day began when a U.S. Senator from Wisconsin, Gaylord Nelson, called for an environmental teach-in in 1969, which was inspired by the teach-ins dealing with the Vietnam War.
 The first Earth Day was held on April 22, 1970, and drew an estimated 20 million participants.
 Tens of thousands of people filled New York's Fifth Avenue, Congress adjourned so members could speak across the nation, and at least 2,000 colleges marked the occasion.
 American Heritage Magazine called the first Earth Day "one of the most remarkable happenings in the history of democracy."
 Today, Earth Day is celebrated in 174 countries by over a half billion people, making it the most celebrated secular holiday in the world, a day on which people get outdoors, plant trees, clean up trash and lobby for the environment.

 Your National Parks are living examples of the best this Nation has to offer-our magnificent natural landscapes and our varied yet interrelated heritage.
 Parks can provide recreational experiences, opportunities to learn and grow, and places of quiet refuge.

 This year, take a moment, an hour, a day to visit the national parks near you.

 For a listing of events to be held throughout the National Park Service, visit the official National Park Week page.
-While entrance to Point Reyes National Seashore is always free, during National Park Week, April 16–24, 2016, entrance to all National Park Service sites was free.
+While entrance to Point Reyes National Seashore is always free, during National Park Week, entrance to all National Park Service sites is free.
 The National Park Service also offers a number of other fee-free days throughout the year.